auth0/auth0-flutter/README.md

 #### API client errors

 The Authentication API client will only throw `ApiException` exceptions.
-You can find the error information in the `details` property of the exception value.<!--Check the API documentation [link to API documentation] to learn more about the available `ApiException` properties. -->
+You can find the error information in the `details` property of the exception.<!--Check the API documentation [link to API documentation] to learn more about the available `ApiException` properties. -->

 [Go up ⤴](#table-of-contents)